It’s one of the most frequently asked questions in health and fitness: How do I lose fat and gain muscle at the same time?

 If you could choose, you’d probably want all your calories to go to muscle tissue and none into body fat.

 It would also be convenient if all calories used came from fat stores.
-That would make it pretty easy to lose fat and gain muscle at the same time.
+That would make it pretty easy to lose fat and gain muscle simultaneously.

 But, as physiologist and author Lyle McDonald explains, that’s not reality.